r-s-lewis/data-science-S2023/challenges/c09-income-assignment.md

 - Document your observations here.
   - Counties with a lot of income inequality tend to have inequality in all family categories.
-  - The average income in a county seems unrelated to the inequality.
+  - The median income in a county seems unrelated to the inequality.
   - The median income seems to be correlated to the family categories.
   - It looks like often, the 2 person category is quite far behind the other categories.